kredati/cin2999f21/syllabus.md

 * Demystifying academic writing
 * The importance of a writing group

 #### Week 2, September 20: What is a university?
+How do we occupy it?
 Reading due:
 * Wendy Brown, “Educating Human Capital,” from _Undoing the Demos_
 * Malcolm Harris, “Go to College,” from _Kids These Days: Human Capital and the Making of Millennials_
-* William Zissner, “College Pressures”
+* William Zinsser, “College Pressures”
 * Fred Moten & Stefany Harney, "The University and the Undercommons: Seven Theses"
 * Gregory Colón Semenza, “The Culture of a Graduate Program,” from _Graduate Study for the 21st Century_